Disclaimer (Seether album): Songwriting

 "69 Tea" was the first song that Shaun Morgan remembers writing.
 He has said:

 "We'd written songs in bands prior to that.
 I mean, I wrote that when I was about fifteen or sixteen years old.
 So for me it was like, wow, this is just me by myself and nobody else.
 I spent a lot of my teenage years just in my room playing guitar.
 I used to have tapes and tapes of songs that I would just sit and record.
 Unfortunately, I've lost all of them but luckily some of them would stick with me and as the years went by, I'd show them to different bands and some of them managed to sort of hang in there.
 But that was the first one I remember writing.
 That was actually our first single in South Africa, which basically put us on the map.
 That's a pretty fond memory."

+He also explained the song's meaning:

+"Religion is not something that I talk about or that I care for people to know where I stand.
+In "69 Tea", there's a line that says, 'Save me smiling Jesus, get off that cross,' and that was overwhelmingly sarcastic.
+I wrote that when I was 16.
+It was something that was just there in front of me and that's the way I wanted to say it."

 At the age of 23, Morgan experienced heartbreak, which inspired the song "Broken".
 Morgan's wife did not follow him from their homeland of South Africa to the United States, and chose to live in South Africa with their daughter.
 Morgan thus felt he lost his best chance to have the family experience he always wanted.
 He explained:

 "I really wanted that family, and I really wanted to be part of that family unit.
 And I really thought this was going to be my nucleus and my happy place," Morgan lamented.
 "Ever since then I have had a hard time feeling like I'm worth anything.
 And ever since then I have had a problem caring.
 I feel like this emotional desert."

+Morgan wrote the song "Gasoline" in five minutes during soundcheck, and the lyrics came out automatically.
+According to him, the song is about "MTV girls" and their fakeness.

+One of Morgan's earliest memories is his mother waving a gun in his father's face, while he and his brother were locked in the bathroom.
+Later, his mother gave him a loaded .45 caliber gun in case of danger.
+"Driven Under" was inspired by these memories.

+Asked about "Fade Away", he explained:

+"Oh shit...
+I think "Fade Away" may be one of the most generic, terrible songs I ever wrote.
+I can't even listen to it anymore."